 Please Note: The ICO has issued new data protection clauses which will replace the EU SCCs upon which this document is based.
 Use of the old EU SCCs for new contracts can continue until 21 September 2022 (and will remain valid until 21 March 2024), after which the new clauses must be used for new contracts.
 Simply-Docs aims to publish a template based upon the new UK International Data Transfer Agreement soon.

 UK data protection legislation, consisting chiefly of the UK GDPR and the Data Protection Act 2018, requires that all data processing carried out by a data processor on behalf of a data controller is covered by a written contract.

-This document has been comprehensively updated.
-It is compatible with the UK GDPR and also includes more detailed provisions, helping to ensure that both parties have clear instructions regarding the processing of the personal data.
+This is compatible with the UK GDPR and also includes detailed provisions, helping to ensure that both parties have clear instructions regarding the processing of the personal data.
 It also includes a version of the EU Commission’s Standard Contractual Clauses with contextual amendments made by the ICO which make them more suitable for UK use under the UK GDPR.